 A: FSCO's FAQs on e-filing through the Pension Services Portal provides answers to some general questions about the option to electronically file all prescribed filings. - 02/12

 Q: I have submitted both my Form 2 (AIR) and my Form 2.1 (PBGF Assessment Certificate) but now find that I have to revise the information contained in either or both of these forms.
-Should I contact FSCO to provide me with new blank forms?
+How do I make these changes?

 Agreement Respecting Multi-jurisdictional Pension Plans (MJPPA)